-You can change most DMF configuration file parameters while DMF is running, but others require that DMF be stopped.
-For more information, see the DMF 5 Administrator's Guide for SGI InfiniteStorage).
+You can change many DMF configuration file parameters while DMF is running, but others require that DMF be stopped.
+For more information, see the "Best Practices" chapter in DMF 5 Administrator Guide for SGI InfiniteStorage).
 For those parameters that required DMF to be stopped, do the following: